GrubbyLittleRaccoon/QT19-T19E1-derivative/README.md

 </div>

 ### Solenoid mounting hole alignment
-I messed this up which is why I only have 3 bolts in each side in some pictures, not sure if I've fixed it in later iterations
+I messed this up which is why I only have 3 M3 SHSC in each side in some pictures, not sure if I've fixed it in later iterations

 ### File cleanup
 IMO the files could be cleaned up somewhat:
 - The slot for the faux charging handle could be removed for printability
 - Top plate files need to be revisited since I used acrylic sheet instead
 - The files could be changed to be able to disassemble them after soldering electronics, it's a bit silly that you can't do that with my design.
-- The side covers aren't great for accomodating the M3 bolt heads, we need design in more space.
+- The side covers aren't great for accomodating the M3 SHCS heads, we need design in more space.
 - The software for the display could probably be a little more modular

 ## 7. End notes